bmaitner/R_citations/README.md

 * ImpactFactor = The journal's impact factor.
 * Eigenfactor = The journal's Eigenfactor.
 * dist = The distance between the submitted journal name and the returned journal name, as calcualted by scholar.

+# Important Code

+There are two important R scripts in this repository: [1_data_collection.R](https://github.com/bmaitner/R_citations/blob/main/R_scripts/1_data_collection.R) and [2_analyses_and_figures.R](https://github.com/bmaitner/R_citations/blob/main/R_scripts/2_analyses_and_figures.R).
+The former file was used to select publications for the study (along with relevant metadata).
+The latter file contains code underlying analyses and visualizations.

 [![DOI](https://zenodo.org/badge/526320931.svg)](https://zenodo.org/badge/latestdoi/526320931)